 Of particular concern is Section 4106 which encompasses a paperbark wetland, transitional communities and eucalypt woodland.
-It is currently zoned Community Purposes and is not subdivided, however the sale advertisement implied it was subdivided into 5 lots.
+It is currently zoned 'Community Purpose' and is not subdivided, however the sale advertisement implied it was subdivided into 5 lots.
 The Land Clearing Guidelines require buffers of 200 metres from the edge of a wetland.
 In the absence of a detailed storm water management plan, the protection to wetlands afforded by the Land Clearing Guidelines by a 200 metre buffer should be used.
 This means all of Section 4106 should be encompassed in a buffer.
-The 2010 Berrimah North Area Plan had a small strip on the western end of this Section proposed for Conservation zoning, we believe the whole of Section 4106 should be rezoned to Conservation in the new Area Plan.
+The 2010 Berrimah North Area Plan had a small strip on the western end of this Section proposed for 'Conservation' zoning, we believe the whole of Section 4106 should be rezoned to 'Conservation' in the new Area Plan and the DRLUP.